-Global Leaders and Mentors facilitates the inclusion of Missouri State University's global community through lifelong friendships, leadership development, and project-based mentorship.
+Global Leaders and Mentors facilitates the inclusion of Missouri State University's global community through lifelong friendships, leadership development, and mentorship.

 The purpose of GLaM is to create a global community where every Bear feels welcomed, valued, and engaged in all aspects of campus life.
 To achieve this purpose this organization will promote engagement and interaction between citizens of all nations, while incorporating Missouri State University’s pillars of public affairs.